hyperagon/hyperagon.github.io/content/posts/2024-04-21/u=index.md

 draft = false
 tags = ['linux']
 +++
-So I've been noticing some odd behaviors on
+So I've been noticing some odd behaviors on my

 ![View Resources](resources.png)